 The GSU pub nights are regular events that take place on the last Thursday of every month.
 All anthropology grad students are encouraged to come out for some drinks, shelf pizza, and good company.
-Pub nights often begin at 5 pm, as the place can become busy with non-anthropologists off and on throughout the year.
 The GSU offers a patio in the warmer months and a pool table for those with skills.

-The next GSU Pub Night is on Thursday March 9th, 7:00pm above Prenup Pub .
+The next GSU Pub Night is listed in ‘Calendar’

 The AGSU hosts several informal coffee breaks during the academic year.
-All students are welcome to join us for some free hot drinks and sweet snacks on all U of T campuses.
+All students are welcome to join us for some free hot drinks and sweet snacks int he department.
 Times and dates for the coffee breaks will be announced throughout the year via the grad student listserv and Facebook page, so keep an eye out if you like complementary refreshments and some socializing.
 We try to schedule breaks during particularly stressful times of the year, because taking a chance to relax is important!

 Departmental Wine and Cheese

-The AGSU plans three wine & cheese events with the support of the Anthropology Department.
+The AGSU plans three wine & cheese events (and more recently, barbecues) with the support of the Anthropology Department.
 The fall and spring events are informal gatherings, where students and faculty can mingle at the beginning and end of the academic year.
-In the past, the wine & cheeses have been held in the department lobby, but we have recently moved them to the Croft Chapter House.
 These informal events are free to all students and faculty.

 The winter wine & cheese is our semi-formal event, which takes place before the winter holidays in December.
 Tickets for this event can be purchased in advance or at the door, and beverages will be provided at a reduced price (details will be provided closer to the event).
 This is a great chance to dress up and see everyone before the winter break.